 Virginia's Historic Triangle

 The Historic Triangle of Virginia is a beautiful historic community that holds the distinction of being the "birthplace of America."
-Yet, below the surface, the community we call home is the place where seeds of racism were planted 400 years ago.
+Yet, below the surface, the community we call home is the place where seeds of racial division were planted 400 years ago.
 Today our nation is choking on the bitter fruit these seeds produced.

 Virginia’s Historic Triangle is the 30th chapter of Coming to the Table (CTTT), a national racial reconciliation organization.
 Our story begins in 2019, a historic year, as the United States and Virginia commemorated the 400th anniversary of the First Africans in Virginia.

-In February, 2020, we partnered with James City County’s Freedom Park to sponsor a successful Black History Month program featuring local authors Colonel Lafayette Jones and Bill Sizemore.
+* February 22, 2020, we partnered with James City County’s Freedom Park to sponsor a successful Black History Month program featuring local authors Colonel Lafayette Jones and Bill Sizemore.
 This event highlighted the lives of slaves, slave owners and freedmen with special focus on the lives of descendants from the three groups.

 * October 3, 2020, we served as the lead organizer of Heal Williamsburg, Heal the Nation Rally, held at the Capitol Building in Colonial Williamsburg.
 This event has evolved into an annual Community Day to foster racial healing.